luxe/unilang/source/code/config/Readme.md

+We want to get rid of this.
 We want to transition these configs into programs instead of scripts.
-They will be slowly rewritten as programs and removed here over time.
+They should be slowly rewritten as programs and removed over time.
+Work has already started on this.